TosbackCgusBridge-Bot/CGUs-versions/Godaddy/Privacy Policy.md

 *   Email
 *   Text (SMS) messages
 *   Telephone calls
-*   Automated phone calls or text messages
+*   Automated phone calls or text messages.

 You may also update your subscription preferences with respect to receiving communications from us and/or our partners by signing into your account and visiting “Account Settings” page.

 If we collect information from you in connection with a co-branded offer, it will be clear at the point of collection who is collecting the information and whose privacy policy applies.
 In addition, it will describe any choice options you have in regards to the use and/or sharing of your personal data with a co-branded partner, as well as how to exercise those options.

-If you make use of a service that allows you to import contacts (ex. using Mad Mimi to send emails on your behalf), we will only use the contacts and any other personal information for the requested service.
+If you make use of a service that allows you to import contacts (ex. using email marketing services to send emails on your behalf), we will only use the contacts and any other personal information for the requested service.
 If you believe that anyone has provided us with your personal information and you would like to request that it be removed from our database, please contact us at privacy@godaddy.com.

 **Transfer of personal data abroad**.
 If you utilize our Services from a country other than the country where our servers are located, your communications with us may result in transferring your personal data across international borders.
 Also, when you call us or initiate a chat, we may provide you with support from one of our global locations outside your country of origin.
 In these cases, your personal data is handled according to this Privacy Policy.